iamDuckduck/anime-hub/README.md

 - [ ] Allow users to create custom watchlists
 - [ ] Add functionality for users to search and view other users' watchlists
 - [ ] Add a page to show recent user activity
+- [ ] Show voice actors for characters and show all the characters voiced by a voice actor